 - Funds will not be issued for similar projects currently supported by other funding mechanisms.

-Applications should be submitted as a single package merged in PDF format using Arial 11-point font (0.5" margin) and must include the following.
+Applications should be submitted by 25 April 2022 in PDF format using Arial 11-point font (1 inch margins) and include:

-- An NIH biosketch for PIs and all listed Co-Is highlighting the relevance of prior research funding or publications to the proposed project.
-Must be a current version of the form available here: Biosketch Form.
+- An up-to-date biosketch (most current NIH Biosketch Form) for PI and all Co-Is listed highlighting the relevance of prior research funding or the proposed project;

-- A description of the Principal Investigator’s current and pending funding (i.e., Other Support, template included).
+- An up-to-date Other Support for the Principal Investigator including current and pending funding (Other Support, instructions and template included);

 - A budget and budget justification (template included).

-Applications will be scored by the SPH Research Committee based on the following criteria.
+Applications will be scored by the GWSPH Research Committee based on the following criteria.

 - Research approach (40%)